Stocks Going Ex Dividend the First Week of October

 Friday

-Stocks Going Ex Dividend the Third Week of August
+Stocks Going Ex Dividend the Fourth Week of September

 Here is our latest update on the stock trading technique called ‘Buying Dividends,’ also commonly referred to as ‘Dividend Capture.’
 This is the process of buying stocks before the ex dividend date and selling the stock shortly after the ex date at about the same price, yet still being entitled to the dividend.
 This technique generally works only in bull markets, and can work in flat or choppy markets, but you need to avoid the technique during bear markets.